Jenisch/POBAI/README.md

 Each entry contains the matched tags, PoB import code, and a shareable `https://pobb.in/<code>` link.

+### Conversational prompts

+Launching the CLI without any filters now starts with a simple question: "What do you want to play?".
+Type the skill gem you have in mind (for example `Kinetic Blast`) and the planner will automatically switch into skill-focused matching, returning ready-to-import PoB codes and pobb.in links.
+This behaviour is enabled both when running the CLI directly and when using the Windows batch launcher.

 ### Quick skill gem lookup

 When you already know the active skill you want to play, supply it directly via